 At Pickering Community Infant and Nursery School we are proud of our broad and balanced curriculum that supports and promotes children’s spiritual, moral, cultural, mental and physical development.
 As part of this and under the requirements set out by the Department for Education in 2014 we promote ‘British Values’ across our school.
 British values are defined as; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 A key part of our school ethos is listening and responding to our children demonstrating their right to have a voice that is heard.
 As children enter Key Stage 1 they start to be engaged in democratic processes such as voting for school councillors who represent their views at a whole school level.
 Children across the school have the opportunity to vote on smaller, class based issues as a way of making decisions.
 Alongside this, children learn about the process and the feeling associated with different outcomes.

 Rule of law

-Our school’s ‘Golden Rules’ are the basis for our behaviour policy which is followed consistently across the school.
-This includes age appropriate rewards and sanctions linked to the Golden Rules.
-Significant emphasis is placed on understanding the role of these rules and the consequences for the community of people not following them.
-We actively encourage children to be involved in talking about these rules and the fair application of them.
+Our school ‘Expectations’ are the basis for our behaviour policy which is followed consistently across the school.
+This includes age appropriate rewards and consequences.
+Significant emphasis is placed on understanding the role of rules in society and the consequences for the community of people not following them.
+We actively encourage children to be involved in talking about these and the fair application of them.

 Mutual respect and tolerance of those with different faiths and beliefs